About us

 Our funding

-We depend on you to fund the global movement for tribal peoples’ rights.
-Unlike many charities, we refuse national government funding and do not take money from corporations that could be violating tribal peoples’ rights.
+We depend on you to fund the global movement for Indigenous peoples’ rights.
+Unlike many charities, we refuse national government funding and do not take money from corporations that could be violating Indigenous peoples’ rights.
 Why?

 Because relying on your generosity gives us complete independence.
 It preserves our integrity, ensuring we never adjust our message or work to suit donors.